clarklindev/blender-donut/README.md

 - camera sits inside the skybox
 - remove redundant faces of skybox (back which cooincides with backsplash, floor which cooincides with counter)
 - INSET a side of the skybox for the window and DELETE the inset face
 - NOTE: the light from the open side of the skybox is causing the face its shining on the reflect/refract the color from the skybox...
-FIX: paint wall black to stop bounce light
+- FIX: paint wall black to stop bounce light (material surface -> change from principled BSDF to Diffuse BSDF)
 - adjust the hole size on the face letting in light
 - scene -> world -> surface -> strength: this is the strength of the lighting on the world (sky texture)
 - scene -> world -> surface -> adjust sun intensity instead: 0.5 then play with color